 On this day every year, Bodhi Day, the Japanese celebrate the enlightenment of Buddha, the moment at which Gautama Siddhartha, while sitting under a bodhi tree, found the solution to the problems he was confronting and achieved Nirvana.

-In Japan the festival is known as "rohatsu", or "eighth day of the twelfth month".
+In Japan, the festival is known as "rohatsu", or "eighth day of the twelfth month".
 Zen monasteries often host a weeklong ritual culminating today, and believers are supposed to meditate for the whole of tonight.

 We'll be pursuing our own form of Japanese enlightenment today, with the meditative harmony of whisky and water, lovingly and calmly stirred, that the folk of Japan know as "Mizuwari", or "mixed with water", and often drink with dinner.
-Do give it a go.

 Fancy being a performance artist for the day?
 Today is "Pretend to Be a Time Traveller Day", a stroke of pure genius that does exactly what it says on the tin.